Sulfite food and beverage additives: Regulation and safety

 On July 8, 1986, sodium bisulfite (and other sulfites : "The chemicals affected by the order are sulfur dioxide, sodium sulfite, sodium bisulfite, potassium bisulfite, sodium metabisulfite and potassium metabisulfite.") was banned from use by the U.S. FDA on fresh fruits and vegetables following the deaths of 13 people and many illnesses, mainly among asthmatics.

 In the United States, wines bottled after mid-1987 must have a label stating that they contain sulfites if they contain more than 10 parts per million (ppm).

 Safety

 Toxicity

 Sodium bisulfite has low toxicity, 130 mg/kg (mice, intravenous).
-According to another source, the acceptable daily intake is up to 0.7 milligrams per kilogram of body weight.
+The acceptable daily intake is up to 0.7 milligrams (Sulfur dioxide equivalent) per kilogram of body weight.
 Sodium metabisulfite oxidizes in the liver to harmless sulfate which is excreted in the urine.

 Other health effects

 It may cause adverse reactions in those who are sensitive to sulfites, including respiratory reactions in asthmatics, anaphylaxis, and other allergic reactions in sensitive individuals.

 Adverse reactions to sulfites appear to be very rare in the general population.
 An adverse reaction to sulfite is not a true allergy.
 Chronic skin conditions in the hands, perineum, and face have been reported in individuals that regularly use cosmetics or medications containing sulfites.
 Occupational exposure to sulfites has been reported to cause persistent skin symptoms.

 Breathing difficulty can commence within minutes after eating a food containing sulfites.
 Asthmatics may experience asthma attacks from sulfite fumes as well.
 Other potential symptoms include sneezing, swelling of the throat, hives, and migraine.

 A 2017 study has shown negative impacts from sulfites on bacteria found in the human microbiome.